multani/gcp-changelog/content/google-kubernetes-engine/index.md

 **Kubernetes 1.34 is now available in the Rapid channel**

 Kubernetes 1.34 is now available in the Rapid channel.
 For more information about the content of Kubernetes 1.34, read the [Kubernetes 1.34 Release Notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.34.md#changelog-since-v1330).

-### Changed

-**Other changes in 1.34**

-* **containerd 2.1:** GKE nodes are now upgraded to containerd 2.1.
-This release includes performance improvements such as faster image downloads.
-For a complete list of changes, see the official [containerd 2.1 release notes](https://github.com/containerd/containerd/releases/tag/v2.1.0).
-* **VPA InPlaceOrRecreate**: This version introduces a [new InPlaceOrRecreate mode in Vertical Pod Autoscaler (VPA)](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support) (Public Preview) powered by In-Place Pod Resize (IPPR/IPPU) that allows automatically rightsizing workloads often without recreating the Pod.
-This mode ensures seamless service continuity while minimizing costs during idle periods.
-If you haven't used VPA with your workloads before, enable Vertical Pod Autoscaler on your cluster and then create a VPA Object for a workload.

 ### Feature